 This is what happens:

-• The risk of substance use increased due to the masking effects.
+- Increased risk of substance use due to the masking effects.

 How Mixing Coke and Weed Can Lead to Overdose

-Polysubstance use is harmful on its own; however, combining both can increase the danger of an overdose by a large amount, especially in young people and adults.
+Polysubstance use is harmful on its own; however, mixing weed and coke can increase the danger of an overdose by a large amount, especially in young people and adults.
 The cocaine user could reduce the effects of cannabis and make them consume greater quantities of cocaine.
 It can lead to:

-• The Cardiovascular Consequences: It will raise the heart rate and blood pressure, while smoking weed may cause changes in the heart’s rhythm.
-Together, they place a massive pressure on the heart and increase the likelihood of having a stroke or heart attack.
+- The Cardiovascular Consequences: It will raise the heart rate and blood pressure, while smoking weed may cause changes in the heart’s rhythm.
+Coke and weed together place a massive pressure on the heart and increase the likelihood of having a stroke or heart attack.

-• Mental Health Problems: People might experience anxiety attacks, paranoia, and hallucinations as a result of the contradictory results of the drug use.
+- Mental Health Problems: People might experience anxiety attacks, paranoia, and hallucinations as a result of the contradictory results of drug use.

-Long-term usage of both substances could have catastrophic negative side effects on overall well-being:
+Long-term usage of both substances, just like mixing alcohol and weed, could have catastrophic negative side effects on overall well-being:

-• Dependency: The mixing of drugs can increase the chance of developing a dependence on either or both, which makes recovering more difficult.
+- Dependency: The mixing of drugs can increase the chance of developing a dependence on either or both, which makes recovery more difficult.
 The brain’s reward pathways are changed, resulting in anxiety and withdrawal signs that may become difficult to handle without professional help.

 Why Do People Mix Cocaine and Weed?

 Individuals combine stimulants and depressants to achieve a more pronounced euphoric high.
-Despite the dangers, a lot of users mix weed and cocaine to satisfy a variety of reasons:
+It is important to consider the benefits of quitting weed and cocaine due to their side effects.
+Despite the dangers, a lot of users mix weed and cocaine gummies to satisfy a variety of reasons:

 Enhancing the High